Richard Blackwood

-Richard Clifford Blackwood (born 15 May 1972) is a British actor, presenter, and rapper.
+Richard Clifford Blackwood (born 15 May 1972) is a British comedian, actor, presenter, and rapper.
 Between 2015 and 2018, he played Vincent Hubbard in the BBC soap opera EastEnders.
-In 2020, he began portraying the role of Felix Westwood in the Channel 4 soap opera Hollyoaks.
+In 2020, he began playing Felix Westwood in the Channel 4 soap opera Hollyoaks.
 For his role as Felix, he has been nominated for a TRIC Award and a National Television Award.

 Career

+Blackwood began his career in stand-up comedy in the early 1990s, performing at venues including The Spot in Covent Garden, where he made his debut in 1993.
+He quickly gained recognition on the UK comedy circuit for his energetic style and natural stage presence, touring nationally and establishing himself as a rising performer before transitioning into television presenting.
+He continues to perform stand-up comedy regularly.

 Blackwood presented the UK version of Singled Out on Channel 5, and in 1999, he presented his own series, titled The Richard Blackwood Show.
 He was also a presenter on Top of the Pops and the MTV television show, MTV Select with Donna Air.
 In 2000, Blackwood had a number three single on the UK Singles Chart with the song "Mama Who Da Man", based on "Mama Used to Say" by his uncle Junior Giscombe.
 He later followed it up with two singles, "1.2.3.4 Get with the Wicked" (number 10) and "Someone There for Me" (number 23) and released the album You'll Love to Hate This (number 35) in 2000.